mrDevRussia/RunIT-CLI-Tool/docs/README.md

 - **💡 Interactive Help System**: Context-aware help with examples and detailed command documentation
 - **⚡ REPL Interface**: Stay productive with a persistent, interactive command environment
 - **🔄 Auto-Update System**: Keep your tool up to date with the latest features and improvements
+- **🌐 Static Website Hosting**: Host and preview your static websites or frontend projects locally with a single command, with optional public URL sharing via LocalTunnel

 ### ⚠️ Important Note on Folder Access